janmisek/workerio/README.md

 ## What can be proxied
 - synchronous methods of objects
 - asynchronous method of object which returns Promise/A+
-- properties of objects - are proxies as getters and setters (currently wip)
+- properties of objects - as automatically generated getters and setters (currently wip)